ilikepancakes-ink/dots-hyprland/sdata/dist-gentoo/README.md

 2. Copies _keywords_ to _keywords-user_ and appends the correct unmask keywords for the user's architecture (adm64, arm64, and x86 are supported).
 3. _keywords-user_ and _useflags_ are copies over into the proper portage directories.
 Quickshell also uses a live ebuild.
 4. Syncs, updates, and depcleans @world.
-5. Copies over the custom live ebuilds (hyprgraphics, hyprland-qt-support, hyprland-qtutils, hyprlang, hyprwayland-scanner) into localrepo and digests them.
+5. Copies over the custom live ebuilds (hyprgraphics, hyprland-qt-support, hyprland-guiutils, hyprlang, hyprwayland-scanner) into localrepo and digests them.
 6. Loops through all illogical-impulse ebuilds to digest and emerge them.

 ## Recommended use flags (useflags)